jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![Screening dataset core microbiome representative species NJ trees 1-4](05-images/Figure_R33_SGG_ScreeningPhylogenies/Phylogenies_Screening_NJ_pairwiseDel_representativemapping_minfrac0.7_combined_1.png)
 ![Screening dataset core microbiome representative species NJ trees 5-8](05-images/Figure_R33_SGG_ScreeningPhylogenies/Phylogenies_Screening_NJ_pairwiseDel_representativemapping_minfrac0.7_combined_2.png)

 **Figure R33 | Replication of production dataset phylogenies with low-coverage and damage-containing screening dataset with additional European individuals.** The observed pattern of pre-14k BP Europeans and post-14k BP humans clustering separately in the production dataset phylogenies is replicated when including additional pre- and post-14k BP individuals when using screening dataset equivalents.
 Representative genomes were selected based on abundance and prevalence across all individuals in production dataset.
 SNPs were called using MultiVCFAnalyzer with a minimum coverage threshold of 2, and the majority allele threshold of 0.7.
 Alignments with <1000 called SNPs were removed.
 Genetic distance calculated using the ape R package, with the Jukes-Cantor 69 model and pairwise deletion strategy for missing data.
 Bootstraps are out of 100 bootstraps.
-Grey boxes indicate European ‘pre-14k BP’ of the Red Lady of El Mirón and Neanderthals
+Grey boxes indicate European 'pre-14k BP' of the Red Lady of El Mirón and Neanderthals

 ## 12 Functional Analysis